 Cirque du Soleil

-Cirque du Soleil has created a new market for itself in circus competition.
-The most obvious peculiarity is that, unlike in conventional circuses, no animals are shown.
-Rather, the focus here is on the artist and the combination of entertainment elements such as opera, ballet and rock music.
-The music is played exclusively live.
-The target group is no longer primarily families with children, but rather adults who are prepared to pay a correspondingly higher admission price for high-quality entertainment.
+Cirque du Soleil has carved out a new niche for itself in the circus market.
+Its most striking feature is that, unlike conventional circuses, no animals are used.
+Instead, the focus is on the artist and the combination of entertainment elements such as opera, ballet, and rock music.
+The music is performed exclusively live.
+The target audience is no longer primarily families with children, but rather adults willing to pay a correspondingly higher ticket price for high-quality entertainment.

 The book 'Blue Ocean Strategy'

-Blue Ocean Strategy is a 2004 book by W. Chan Kim and Renée Mauborgne, both professors at INSEAD, a private business school founded in 1957 and headquartered in France.
-It is also the name of the marketing theory described in the book and is initially referred to as value innovation.
-Based on empirical studies over a period of 15 years, the analysis of more than 100 leading companies allowed us to find examples of companies that opened up new, previously unused sub-markets and thus made previous competition irrelevant.
+Blue Ocean Strategy is a book published in 2004 by W. Chan Kim and Renée Mauborgne, both professors at INSEAD, a private business school founded in 1957 and headquartered in France.
+It is also the name of the marketing theory described in the book, initially referred to as Value Innovation.
+Based on empirical studies spanning 15 years, and through the analysis of more than 100 leading companies, examples were found of businesses that tapped into new, previously untapped market segments, thereby rendering their existing competitors irrelevant.

-They claim that these strategic moves create value for the company, its buyers and its employees while unlocking new demand and making the competition irrelevant.
-The book presents analytical frameworks and tools that advance a company's ability to systematically create and conquer "blue oceans" - unexplored new market areas.
-An expanded edition of the book was published in 2015, while a sequel entitled Blue Ocean Shift was released in 2017.
+They argue that these strategic moves create added value for the company, its customers, and its employees, while unlocking new demand and rendering the competition irrelevant.
+The book presents analytical frameworks and tools that foster a company's ability to systematically create and conquer "blue oceans"—uncharted new market areas.
+An expanded edition of the book was published in 2015, while a sequel, titled *Blue Ocean Shift*, appeared in 2017.

-The first part introduces the key concepts of the Blue Ocean strategy, including value innovation - the simultaneous pursuit of differentiation and low costs - as well as key analytical tools and frameworks such as the strategic planning overview and the four-action framework.
-The four-action framework helps eliminate the trade-off between differentiation and low costs within an organization.
-The four-action framework consists of the following elements:
+The first part introduces the key concepts of the Blue Ocean Strategy, including Value Innovation—the simultaneous pursuit of differentiation and low costs—as well as important analytical tools and frameworks such as the Strategic Planning Overview and the Four Actions Framework.
+The Four Actions Framework helps to resolve the conflict between differentiation and low costs within a company.
+The Four Actions Framework consists of the following elements:

-Raise: This is about the question of which factors within an industry need to be raised in terms of product, price or service standards.
+Raising: This refers to the question of which factors within an industry need to be raised in terms of product, price, or service standards.

-Eliminate: This is about which areas of a company or industry could be completely eliminated to reduce costs and create an entirely new market.
+Eliminate: This refers to the question of which areas of a company or industry could be completely eliminated in order to reduce costs and create a completely new market.

-Reduce: This is about identifying which areas of a company's product or service are not essential but play an important role in your industry, e.g. B. the cost of producing a particular material for a product could be reduced.
-So it can be reduced without eliminating it completely.
+Reduce: This refers to identifying aspects of a company's product or service that are not strictly necessary but play a crucial role in your industry.
+For example, the cost of manufacturing a specific material for a product could be reduced.
+It can therefore be reduced without eliminating it entirely.

-Create: This causes the companies to be innovative in their products.
-By creating an entirely new product or service, a company can create its own market by differentiating itself from the competition.
+Creation: This motivates companies to be innovative with their products.
+By creating a completely new product or service, a company can create its own market by differentiating itself from the competition.

-In the second part, the four principles of Blue Ocean strategy formulation are described.
-These four formulation principles address how a company can create blue oceans by looking beyond the six conventional boundaries of competition (Six Paths Framework), reduce its planning risk by following the four steps of strategy visualization, create new demand by taps into the three tiers of non-customers and brings a commercially viable blue ocean idea to market by balancing the unparalleled value of an offering with strategic pricing and target costing, and overcoming adoption hurdles.
-Using numerous examples from various industries, the book shows how to break out of traditional competitive (structuralist) strategic thinking and increase demand and profits for the company and the industry using blue ocean (reconstructionist) strategic thinking.
+The second part describes the four principles of Blue Ocean strategy formulation.
+These four principles address how a company can create blue oceans by looking beyond the six conventional boundaries of competition (Six Paths Framework), reducing its planning risk by following the four steps of strategy visualization, creating new demand by tapping into the three levels of non-customers, and bringing a commercially viable blue ocean idea to market by aligning the unprecedented value of an offering with strategic pricing and target costing, and overcoming barriers to adoption.
+Using numerous examples from various industries, the book demonstrates how to break free from traditional competitive (structuralist) strategic thinking and increase demand and profit for the company and the industry using blue ocean strategic thinking (reconstructivist).
 The four principles are:

-- Creation of uncontested market space by reorganizing market boundaries
+- Creation of an uncontested market area through reorganization of market boundaries

 - Focus on the big picture

-- Expand into new market spaces beyond existing demand and supply
+- To penetrate beyond existing demand and supply into new market areas

-The third and final part describes the two most important implementation principles of the Blue Ocean Strategy, including Tipping Point Leadership and fair processes.
-These execution principles are essential for leaders to overcome the four key organizational hurdles that can prevent even the best strategies from executing.
-The four main obstacles include the cognitive, resource, motivational and political hurdles that prevent those involved in strategy implementation from recognizing the need for a break with the status quo, finding the resources to implement the new strategy, the employees for win implementation of the new strategy and overcome the powerful vested interests that could block change.
+The third and final section describes the two key implementation principles of the Blue Ocean Strategy: Tipping Point Leadership and Fair Processes.
+These principles are essential for leaders to overcome the four major organizational barriers that can hinder even the best strategies from being implemented.
+These four barriers are cognitive, resource-related, motivational, and political.
+They prevent those involved in strategy implementation from recognizing the need to break with the status quo, finding the resources to implement the new strategy, gaining the support of employees, and overcoming the powerful vested interests that could block change.

-In the book, the authors draw their readers' attention to correlating success stories in different industries and formulating strategies that provide a solid foundation for unconventional success - a strategy called the "Blue Ocean Strategy."
-In contrast to the “Red Ocean Strategy”, the conventional business approach derived from military organization to overcome competition, the “Blue Ocean Strategy” attempts to balance innovation with benefits, price and cost positions.
-The book mocks the phenomenon of the conventional choice between product/service differentiation and lower costs, but rather suggests that both differentiation and lower costs can be achieved simultaneously.
+In this book, the authors draw their readers' attention to the correlation of success stories across various industries and the formulation of strategies that provide a solid foundation for unconventional success—a strategy dubbed the "Blue Ocean Strategy."
+In contrast to the "Red Ocean Strategy," the conventional business approach derived from military organization for overcoming competition, the "Blue Ocean Strategy" seeks to balance innovation with value, price, and cost positioning.
+The book mocks the phenomenon of the conventional choice between product/service differentiation and lower costs, instead proposing that both differentiation and lower costs can be achieved simultaneously.

-The authors ask readers: “What is the best unit of analysis for profitable growth?”
+The authors ask readers: “What is the best unit of analysis for profitable growth?
 Company?
 Industry?” – a fundamental question without which any strategy for profitable growth is meaningless.
-The authors use original and practical ideas to argue that neither the company nor the industry is the best unit of analysis for profitable growth; rather, it is the strategic move that creates the “blue ocean” and sustained high performance.
-The book examines the experiences of companies from sectors as diverse as watches, wine, cement, computers, automobiles, textiles, coffee machines, airlines, retailers and even the circus to answer this fundamental question, building on the argument that “value innovation “ is the cornerstone of a Blue Ocean strategy.
-Value innovation is necessarily the orientation of innovation on benefits, price and costs.
-This creates an uncontested market space and makes competition irrelevant.
-The new chapters in the expanded edition of the book address the question of how to develop and align the three strategic propositions of value, profit and people, and how to maintain and renew the Blue Ocean strategy at both the business and corporate levels and how to avoid the red ocean traps that keep companies anchored in the existing market even as they try to create new market spaces.[7]
-The following section explains the concept underlying the book in detail.
+The authors argue, with original and practical ideas, that neither the company nor the industry is the best unit of analysis for profitable growth; rather, it is the strategic move that creates the “blue ocean” and sustained high performance.
+The book examines the experiences of companies from sectors as diverse as watches, wine, cement, computers, automobiles, textiles, coffee machines, airlines, retailers, and even the circus to answer this fundamental question, building on the argument that “value innovation” is the cornerstone of a blue ocean strategy.
+Value innovation is necessarily the alignment of innovation with benefits, price, and cost.
+This creates an uncontested market space and renders competition irrelevant.
+The new chapters in the expanded edition of the book address how the three strategic propositions of value, profit, and people can be developed and aligned; how the Blue Ocean strategy can be maintained and renewed at both the business and corporate levels; and how to avoid the Red Ocean traps that keep companies entrenched in the existing market even when they attempt to create new market spaces.[7]
+The following section explains in detail the underlying concept of the book.

 criticism

-Many of the book's key concepts were previously covered in Competing For The Future by Gary Hamel and CK Prahalad, published in 1996.
-The authors encouraged managers to stake out new marketing spaces, which they called white space, to “create and dominate new opportunities.”
+Many of the book's key concepts were already covered in *Competing For The Future* by Gary Hamel and C.K.
+Prahalad, published in 1996.
+The authors encouraged managers to stake out new marketing spaces, which they termed "white space," in order to "create and dominate new opportunities.".

 Xpert.Digital – Konrad Wolfenstein